frederic-perez/Python-playground/cryptography.md

 __pepper__ (_vs_ salt) A secret value that is added to a password before it is hashed, enhancing the security of the stored password hashes.
 Unlike salt, which is unique for each user and stored alongside the hash, a pepper is typically a fixed, secret string that is not stored in the database.
 This separation aims to provide an additional layer of security against attacks.
 __plaintext__ (_vs_ cryptogram) The intelligible original message of a cryptogram, as opposed to the coded or enciphered version.
 __private key__ (_vs_ public key) Usage: Private keys are used to decrypt data that has been encrypted with the _corresponding_ public key.
 They must be kept secret.
 Function: The private key is also used to create digital signatures, which verify the authenticity and integrity of a message.
+__private-key cryptography__ (symmetric cryptography) _A private-key encryption scheme, or cipher, is comprised of three algorithms: the first is a procedure for generating keys, the second a procedure for encrypting, and the third a procedure for decrypting._
 __public key__ (_vs_ private key) Usage: Public keys are used to encrypt data.
 They can be freely shared with anyone.
 Function: When someone wants to send you a secure message, they use your public key to encrypt it.
 Only the corresponding private key can decrypt this message.
 If Alice wants to send a secure message to Bob, she encrypts it using Bob’s public key.
 Only Bob’s private key can decrypt it.
-__public-key cryptography__ [[Wikipedia](https://en.wikipedia.org/wiki/Public-key_cryptography)] The field of cryptographic systems that use pairs of related keys (a public key for encryption and a private key for decryption).
+__public-key cryptography__ (asymmetric cryptography) [[Wikipedia](https://en.wikipedia.org/wiki/Public-key_cryptography)] The field of cryptographic systems that use pairs of related keys (a public key for encryption and a private key for decryption).
 Examples include RSA and ECC.
 __salt__ (_vs_ pepper) A random value that is added to the input of a cryptographic function, particularly when hashing passwords.
 Its primary purpose is to ensure that even if two users have the same password, their hashed outputs will be different due to the unique salt values used for each password. [:scroll: It draws an analogy from cooking, where salt is used to enhance flavor and preserve food.
 In a similar vein, adding “salt” enhances security by making hashed outputs more robust against attacks.
 Just as a pinch of salt can transform a dish by adding complexity and depth, adding a random value (salt) transforms simple password hashes into complex outputs that are much harder to reverse-engineer or crack.]
 __scrypt__ A password-based KDF designed to produce a secure cryptographic key from a password.
 Key features of scrypt include _deterministic output_ (given the same input parameters (password, salt, cost factor, etc.), scrypt will always produce the same output key) and _irreversibility_ (scrypt is a password-based key derivation function (KDF) designed to produce a secure cryptographic key from a password).
 __symmetric cryptography__ (_vs_ asymmetric cryptography ) Uses the same key for both encryption and decryption.
 Examples include DES and AES.